-This 13-hour course is open to all interested in the spiritual and psychological dimensions of exploring “hungry ghosts.”
+This 10-hour course is open to all interested in the spiritual and psychological dimensions of exploring “hungry ghosts.”
 This course focuses on interpersonal growth and inner reconciliation.
-Those who have survived narcissistic abuse, trauma bonding, and/or are working in the field of mental health are particularly welcome.
+Open to all ~ those working in the field of mental health are particularly welcome.

 Stories of hungry ghosts can be helpful metaphors for the selfish and insatiable cravings that can derail us all.
 Hungry ghosts represent the ugliness of our unhealthy attachments and our blind quest to seek permanent satisfaction in an endless consumption of changing things… these shadows haunt us until we welcome them home.

 As sensitive people drawn to the work of holding space for life’s threshold points,

 Join Institute founder, Amy Wright Glenn, for a 4-week exploration of your inner “hungry ghosts” ~ a term used in Buddhism to refer to unmet inner needs and psychological/spiritual shadows.
 Along the way, you will strengthen your ability to not only reconcile with shadow elements within ~ but also navigate the hungry ghosts of those around you.

 *One need not join live as the modules are recorded and shared with participants.

 Are you a highly sensitive person?
 Are you drawn to the healing paths of caregiving?

 Do you tend to “over-feel” and intuit the emotional states of those around you easily, even disregarding your own?
 Given this, how do you navigate the complexity of interacting with “toxic” people?
 How do you navigate your own complexity ~ your own hungry ghosts?

 - 8-hours of live module/webinar time with Amy ~ offered up through the Zoom.
 (All modules are recorded for participants)

 - Personal journal reflection/writing based upon prompts provided in each of the four 2-hour modules of study.